pchan37/java-project-manager/README.rst

 Installation
 ------------
-Note: The installation script would create a bin folder in your home directory and add two Python files to it.
+Note: The installation script would create a bin folder in your home directory and add three Python files to it.
 It will also add a hidden file, .java-project-manager, to your home directory.

 Inside a terminal: